hymnsrepo/hymnsrepo-site/_hymns/father-we-adore-you.md

 ---
-title: "Father we adore You"
+title: Father we adore You
+subtitle: Terrye Coelho
 ---

 Father we adore You